OfficeDev/office-js-docs-pr/docs/resources/resources-links-help.md

 These resources provide additional information and support for developing Office Add-ins.

-> [!IMPORTANT]
-> This article is not monitored for support requests.
-Please use one of these resources for support rather than posting comments on this article.

 |**Resource type**                    | **Guidance**
 |----------------------------|---------------------------------
 |**Office JavaScript API questions** | Post API questions to [Stack Overflow](https://stackoverflow.com/questions/tagged/office-js) using the `office-js` tag, and also include the `outlook-web-addins` tag if your question relates to Outlook add-ins.
 Please note that Stack Overflow has guidelines such as requiring a descriptive title, a complete and concise problem statement, and sufficient details to reproduce your issue.
 Feature requests or overly broad questions are off-topic; new users should visit the [Stack Overflow Help Center](https://stackoverflow.com/help/how-to-ask) for more details.